Grieverheart/partViewer3D-GLSL/README.md

 ### Linux ###

+You will first need to install a few development libraries, namely, xorg, libgl, and libglu.
+For **Ubuntu** based systems you can install these and any other possible dependencies by running the following command on the terminal:

+`sudo apt install xorg-dev libgl1-mesa-dev libgl1-mesa-glx libglu-dev cmake build-essential`

+To compile, run the following commands on the terminal,

 1. Run `mkdir build && cd build` to create the build directory and move to it.

 2. Run `cmake -DCMAKE_INSTALL_PREFIX:PATH="installation path" ..` if you want to install the application to a specific location, or `cmake ..` to install it to the main directory.